parul001/SQLAgentFetchJobs-showcase/README.md

 Instead of relying on a single job title, the search pipeline can retrieve opportunities across multiple related roles, such as:

-* SDET
+* SDE
-* Senior SDET
+* Senior Software Engineer
-* Software Development Engineer in Test
+* Software Development Engineer In test
 * QA Automation Engineer
 * Software QA Engineer